 - Finally, if you can pick your own strawberries at a local farm – go for it!

 Let’s be ice cream friends!
 If you make our recipe please feel free to leave a comment on this post.
 I’m sure your experience and insights will help all our readers, and it helps me too.
 Also, if you’re on Pinterest feel free to leave a comment and photo there if you have one!
 If you share on INSTAGRAM tag @savingroomfordessert so we can stop by and give your post some love.
 And we’d be very happy if you’d FOLLOW Saving Room for Dessert on FACEBOOK| INSTAGRAM| PINTEREST | TWITTER and subscribe to our YOUTUBE channel for all the latest recipes, videos and updates.
 Thank you!!

 Fresh Strawberry Ice Cream

 - 1 cup heavy whipping cream

-Cover and refrigerate at least 2 hours or overnight.
-Process the ice cream according to the manufacturer instructions.
+- Cover and refrigerate at least 2 hours or overnight.
+Process the ice cream in your ice cream maker according to the manufacturer instructions.
 Serve immediately for soft serve texture or freeze in an airtight container for 8 hours or overnight.

 We love ice cream here at SRFD and have a few more recipes you might like to try.
 One of our favorite ice cream recipes to ever come out of my kitchen is this Buttermilk Honey Ice Cream.
 You just have to try it!
 For the chocolate lover, we have a terrific Chocolate Chocolate-Chunk Raspberry Swirl Ice Cream that is worth every, single calorie.
 This Salted Watermelon (No Churn) Ice Cream ~ from Pint Sized Baker sounds like a terrific summer treat.
 How about diving into a bowl of Dark Chocolate Orange Ice Cream ~ from Barefeet in the Kitchen?